Trkuz/cs50ai/crossword/README.md

 ## CROSSWORD
-This program generates a blank crossword, then provided with database of words find ones that fit and dont collide with each other, then generates image of filled crossword.
+The program generates a blank crossword, then provided with database of words find ones that fit the crossword and don't collide with each other.
+After conpetition, the program generates an image of filled crossword.